 Application of District Regulations

-30-A. Names and Purposes of Zoning Districts
+30-A Names and Purposes of Zoning Districts

 In order to fulfill the purposes of this Zoning Law, the Town of Taghkanic hereby establishes and divides the Town into the following Zoning Districts, as illustrated on the Town of Taghkanic Zoning Map.
 The intent of the Zoning Districts is to guide the conservation and development of the Town’s land and water resources in harmony with the Town Comprehensive Plan and the Hudson River Valley Greenway Criteria.
 The purpose of each Zoning District is described below.
 The Town of Taghkanic Zoning Map, identifying the Zoning Districts, can be found at the end of this Section.